Pyin Oo Lwin->Hsipaw - 6 hours | Hsipaw->Mandalay - 11 hours

 I've ridden trains all over the world, and I'd call this Myanmar train one of my favourite rail journeys.
 There was no dining car, the washrooms were squatters, the benches were hard, but you can't beat the view or the hospitality of the other riders.

-The quality of these photos portrays this particular train ride perfectly; a lil bumpy, a lil blurry, but a beautiful view with lots to see.
+The quality of these photos mimic this particular train ride perfectly; a lil bumpy, a lil blurry, but a beautiful view with lots to see.
 The Myanmar countryside is ridiculously picturesque, even from the hard, wooden seat of a train; a train that, in my maybe-a-little-paranoid-opinion, is trying to kill you.
 The carriages rock back and forth so violently that from the outside I imagine it looks a little like a drunk person staggering home, 10 bars deep.
 More than once I had the feeling it was going to toss me overboard out the window, which had no glass, so no option of shutting it for safety.

 More likely than the train trying to get rid of all it’s riders is the fact that the size of the train tracks don’t match that of the train, which I once read somewhere (but now can’t remember where, so don’t quote me).